entrecode/ec.sdk/ec.api-sdk.md

     * `ec.datamanager.…`
     * …
     * is this possible?

+This is not necessary since we use webpack for frontend projects

 * Error Handler - EventEmitter?
     * errors with ec.codes - not http status
     * better handling of error messages (i18n?)